goldmermaid/MLU-MLOps-Lab/README.md

 Now we have the "ingredients" for CloudFormation to use, we can then create our stack to orchestrate the ML Pipeline.

 First, Go to [CloudFormation](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#) at Region *us-west-2*.
-Once you the mainpage, click `Create stack` and the options as below:
+Once you are on the main page, click `Create stack` and the options as below:

 <p align="center">
   <img src="imgs/create_stack.png" alt="drawing" width="500"/>
 </p>

 Next, choose `Templates is ready` and `Amazon S3 URL`.
 To find the template's S3 URL, go to the S3 bucket you have created above and find the file named `MLU_MLOps_Labs_CF.yml`.

-# TODO: NEED PUT THE .yml file IN THE .zip

 <p align="center">
   <img src="imgs/template_s3_url.png" alt="drawing" width="500"/>